davidrtlake/uq-calendar/README.md

-# UQ Calender
+# UQ Calendar

-I hate the format of the UQ academic calender, so I'm building a react app to scrape and display the calender in a nice format.
+I hate the format of the UQ academic calendar, so I'm building a react app to scrape and display the calendar in a nice format.

 Use `node server.js` to start backend server.
 Use `npm run dev` to start frontend.